 That really depends on what you like.
 From a price/feature standpoint, Jenn-Air, Viking and Thermador are great value both with free dishwashers and under $4400.

-Jenn-Air is the only company offering self cleaning in an all gas model.
-Every company features self cleaning in their dual fuel ranges
+Jenn-Air and Miele are the only companies offering self-cleaning in an all gas model.
+Every company features self-cleaning in their dual fuel ranges.

 You would think high to low would be an easy comparison, but its not.
 Thermador is the lowest with temperatures as low as 100 degrees.
 It is, however, an intermittent or on/off simmer.
 Wolf has a consistent simmer at a higher temperature of 500 degrees with a smaller burner of 375 degrees.